Rats invade stove near pregnant NYC woman’s bedroom

-“My sister recorded 13 rats in the kitchen, and one got caught in the mouse trap,” Zitle told PIX11 News.
+“My sister recorded 13 rats in the kitchen, and one got caught in the mouse trap,” Samantha told PIX11 News in New York.

-Zitle shared the shocking video recorded by her sister, Yovanka Landa, which showed rat after rat scampering across a kitchen counter and slipping through an opening in the stovetop.
+She shared the shocking video from her sister, Yovanka Landa, which showed rat after rat scampering across a kitchen counter and slipping through an opening in the stovetop.

-“They go through the stove to get to the gas line so they can go into the hole that’s behind the refrigerator,” Zitle said.
+“They go through the stove to get to the gas line so they can go into the hole that’s behind the refrigerator,” Samantha said.

-Seven family members live in a six-bedroom apartment on Adam Clayton Powell Jr. Boulevard; a pregnant sister is sleeping next to the kitchen.
+Seven family members live in a six-bedroom apartment on Adam Clayton Powell Jr. Boulevard; a pregnant woman sleeps in a room next to the kitchen.

 “I have a video of me killing one yesterday,” Landa said of the rats, telling PIX11 News she used a baseball bat.

-The family realized they were in for some trouble when their refrigerator stopped working last Tuesday, March 7.
+The family realized they were in for some trouble when their refrigerator stopped working on March 7.

-“We pulled it out and we noticed the cable was chewed on the fridge,” Zitle said.
+“We pulled it out and we noticed the cable was chewed on the fridge,” Samantha said.

 The next morning, the sisters made the horrifying discovery that rats were infesting their kitchen.

-Landa said she left work early when the exterminator was supposed to come back, but no one showed.
+Landa said she left work early when the exterminator was supposed to come back, but no one showed up.

 “They want our rent on time and want to take us to court,” Landa said.
 “I left work early for nothing to happen.”